draftm0de/kernel.deployment/.github/actions/convert-branch-to-version/README.md

 # actions/convert-branch-to-version

 ## Description
-Parse the provided branch name into its version components, including:
+Parses the given branch name to extract and identify its version components, which include:

-- Prefix
+- `Prefix` The initial segment of the branch name (if present).
-- Major
+- `Major` The major version number.
-- Minor
+- `Minor` The minor version number.
-- Patch
+- `Patch` The patch version number.
-- Postfix
+- `Postfix` Any additional information following the version numbers.

-This action uses version patterns to extract and identify these components.
+This action utilizes predefined version patterns to accurately parse and extract these components.

 ### Inputs
 - ``branch`` _(required)_: The branch name to be processed.